Israel

 Dieser Abschnitt ist ein wertvolles Instrument für Finanzverantwortliche und Kreditmanager in Unternehmen.
 Er enthält Informationen über die Zahlungs- und Inkassopraktiken, die in dem Land üblich sind.

 In addition, any further intensification and expansion of the war would cause an increase in production costs for manufacturers and constructors.
 Although the demand for construction will remain high, continued restrictions on the movement of Palestinian workers making up a large part of the construction labour force and on the supply of raw materials will limit the supply of new housing.
-This will slow the recovery in GDP growth, and also push up housing prices.
+This will slow the recovery in GDP growth, and push up housing prices.
 The hydrocarbon and defence sectors will benefit from high external demand amid the diversification of European energy sources and from the war in Ukraine and on home ground.
 The ICT sector, which accounts for approximately 20% of Israel's national output, will continue to face challenges due to the low level of funds raised by tech companies and to labour shortages, particularly for small start-ups.
 Tight financial conditions and the war are expected to keep pressure on corporate profits, particularly in the ICT and construction sectors, thereby increasing non-payment risks.
 Reduced non-military government spending will reduce the contribution of public consumption to growth, as opposed to exports of services, which will continue to make a positive contribution.

 Services to drive external surplus, budget deficit to narrow slightly

-The war is expected to cost Israel USD 58 billion according to the authorities.
 After letting the public deficit-to-GDP ratio widen in 2024, the government aims to reduce it in 2025 by freezing public sector salaries, pensions, and allowances, while increasing income tax on the lowest bracket and the value-added tax (VAT) from 17% to 18%.
 Higher interest rate payments related to credit rating downgrades in 2024 and higher borrowing needed to finance military spending will keep the deficit level elevated.
 But the risks related to the fiscal position will remain low as Israel will keep relying on easy access to domestic and international capital markets to finance the fiscal gap.

 Furthermore, Israeli domestics politics, which were already in turmoil before the war, are expected to remain fractious.
 Domestic social and security risks (increased tensions between Palestinians and Israeli settlers in the West Bank, harsher restrictions on the Palestinian population in Israel, rising internal protests to push the government to secure a cease fire and free the hostages, etc.), the Netanyahu government's failure to eliminate Hamas (the government’s official objective in waging the war) and disagreements between the far-right and centrist parties over the conduct of the war continue to exacerbate domestic tensions.
 This will pressure the current government to call snap elections (the next elections are scheduled for October 2026).
 However, as long as the war continues, the proposed highly contentious judicial reform which, in its preliminary stages, would have thwarted the Supreme Court's ability to veto government actions and appointments, is not expected to return to the agenda.

-Last updated: September 2024
+Last updated: October 2024

 Anderes Land mit gleichem Länderrisiko